 2. You panic when friends don’t catch eyes while clinking glasses

 If you don’t look each other straight in the eyes, it’s a fact that both of you will be punished with bad sex for seven years – though nobody knows if that means bad sex with each other or with your actual partner.
-This tradition can become quite stressful if you’re drinking with a big group.
+This tradition can become quite stressful if you’re drinking with a big group in Germany.
 You’ll probably miss looking in the eyes of at least one person, and it takes ages till you can finally take a swig of your beer.

 3. Your panic heightens if people cross arms while toasting